 As the camera draws closer to couples, it hovers over a man and a woman, only to redirect its lens when the man reaches to kiss his male partner, and the crowds cheer them on.
 It’s emotional because it challenges implicit biases and asks you to rethink your own state of mind.

-The camera continues to glide over the crowds and stops at other couples: a woman in a wheelchair with her white male partner, a Muslim woman with her African-American friend, a lesbian couple both African-American and Latina.
+The camera continues to glide over the crowds and stops at other couples: a woman in a wheelchair with her white male partner, a Muslim woman with her African-American friend, and a lesbian couple that’s both African-American and Latina.

 Each time the subtext is there: We have set ways that we define relationships, friendships, and love, but Love Has No Labels.